 -

-Ask for the intake person's name, I.D. or badge number, agency, address, and where and how to send the report.
+Ask for the intake person's name, I.D. or badge number, agency name, address, and where and how to send the report.

 -